 The University of Oregon in Eugene stepped in as a sponsor.
 When the results came in, Direct Instruction was the clear winner.
 It had been implemented at more sites and achieved greater gains than any other model in the study.
 This success story has played out many times since then.

 Zig and Becker formed their company: the Engelmann-Becker Corporation, based in Eugene, Oregon.
 Then, in 1969, they chose SRA to publish DISTAR.
 It was the beginning of a long, rewarding partnership.
 Although Becker passed away in 2000, Zig still runs the company along with his sons and many of his original Project Follow Through colleagues.

-When MacMillan/McGraw-Hill acquired SRA in 1991, a partnership between McGraw-Hill Education and Engelmann-Becker was born.
+When MacMillan/McGraw-Hill acquired SRA in 1991, a partnership between McGraw-Hill and Engelmann-Becker was born.
 With a proven record of measurable success, Direct Instruction continues to develop reading, language arts, and math programs under this partnership.